Germany's CureVac to launch human trial of experimental coronavirus vaccine | DW | 17.06.2020

 The clinical study will include approximately 168 healthy adults, of which 144 are to be given the experimental vaccine.
 The first vaccinations will begin in June.

-The company, based in the city of Tübingen in the southwestern state of Baden-Württemberg, said it expects initial results from the first trial phase in the fall of this year.
+The company, based in Tübingen in the southwestern state of Baden-Württemberg, said it expects the first meaningful results from phase one of the trial by fall of this year.

+If read-outs are a promising, a larger trial could begin as early as September or October, CureVac said.

 Potential for vaccine by next summer